 On the other hand, the "window of deliciousness" is typically a bit more narrow when it comes to espresso beans.
 Brewing espresso beans that are a little bit too fresh can cause vast amounts of crema to be produced.
 Old ground coffee beans, on the other hand, tend to create a flat flavor with only little crema.
 And again, dark-roasted, oily espresso beans tend to go rancid more quickly.

-To avoid this, only leave a few days worth of good coffee in the hopper, where oxygen can wreak havoc, or consider single dosing if your grinder allows it.
+To avoid this, only leave a few days worth of good coffee in the hopper, where oxygen can wreak havoc, or consider single dosing if your coffee grinder allows it.

 While freshness is an important selling point for specialty coffee, remember: freshness is more like a bell curve; while there is an ideal time of consumption around seven to 10 days after roast, there is also a "less ideal, but still ok" period before and after.